RandyBoBandy92/randyportfolio/public/markdown/portfolio/portfolio.md

 So I went back to the drawing board, and decided I would make the mobile design look like an android smart phone, then switch to the linux aesthetic at larger breakpoints.

+The biggest challenge I encountered at the outset was coming up with a way to support the dual functionality my site required:

+1. On mobile, each "app" needs to be openable one at a time.
+2. On desktop, it needs to be able to open multiple apps simultaneously, with movable and independently closable windows.

+I had to find a way to support both use cases without writing the site twice.
+My original plan used react router and url paths, but I quickly realized that would not support launching multiple apps at once.

 ## Summary